JCSheeron/PLCCalibration/README.md

 screen.

 Libraries used:
-deepcopy, argparse
+deepcopy
+argparse -- cli arg parser
 numpy (1.15.3), scipy (1.1.0), matplotlib (3.0.0)
-json
+json -- read and write JSON
+-- pdf creation and merging
+pyfpdf (fpdf)
+PyPdf2

-25 Oct 2017
+25 Oct 2017 (v0.1)
 * Change the executable python program from linearRegress.py to plcCalibration.py

 * Add a calibration note section to the input file, the output text file, and